Jodia Bazaar

-Jodia Bazaar is a bazaar located in Karachi, Pakistan.
+Jodia Bazaar (جوڑیا بازار) is a bazaar located in Karachi, Pakistan.
 The bazaar comprises a wholesale market for commodities including flour, wheat, rice, sugar, and legumes.

-Jodia Bazaar is also known as the main market of hand fans in Pakistan.Q&N Flavors is the largest brand exist in Jodia Bazaar.
+Jodia Bazaar is also known as the main market of hand fans in Pakistan.
+In recent years, traders associated with Jodia Bazaar have adopted online platforms to coordinate wholesale trade.

 History

 Jodia Bazaar was established in 1947 after independence.

 In 2014, it was estimated that the market worth of daily trading is between and billion.

 Shops

 Some of the largest sugar merchants of Pakistan are based in Jodia Bazaar.
 Some of the shops are owned by emigrants from India.

 Tapal Tea, one of the largest Tea company in Pakistan, started its business with a small shop in Jodia Bazaar.

-Jodiabaazar.com is another company that started in Jodia Baazar.
-It is an online marketplace aggregating all the merchants in the baazar.

-Jodia Baazar hit a new trend through YB Wires in 2024.
-A local hardware trading shop turned into a brand, a corporate with a monitored system where people do business and work on progress instead of working on security of their own goods and money.
-Some people realized and copied the model of YB Wires.